GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-84/index.md

 Chrome 84 is big, but there are a few other important updates I want to point out.

-* We’re resuming the gradual rollout of [SameSite cookie changes][cr-blog-sscookie].
+* We're resuming the gradual rollout of [SameSite cookie changes][cr-blog-sscookie].
 * Sites with abusive permission requests, or abusive notifications, will automatically be enrolled in our [quieter notifications UI][cr-blog-quieter].
 * There's a new origin trial for [QuicTransport](https://web.dev/quictransport/).